Sharp phase transitions in high-dimensional changepoint detection: Connections to related works

 The work of \cite{collier2017minimax} was extended by \cite{liu2021minimax} to a high-dimensional changepoint detection problem, in which each element in the collection of $p$ observations is a sequence $X_{j:} \in \R^n$.
 In other words, the observed data is a matrix $X \in \R^{p \times n}$, where each $n$-dimensional row is a unit of observation.
 This is in contrast with another view of the changepoint detection problem, where each column $X_{:t} \in \R^p$ constitutes a unit of observation, yielding a total of $n$ observations.
-However, we prefer to use $p \to \infty$ as the limiting index in order to make direct comparisons to existing results on sparse signal detection.
+However, we prefer to use $p \to \infty$ as the limiting index in order to simplify the comparison of our result to existing results on sparse signal detection.

 In the high-dimensional changepoint detection problem studied by \cite{liu2021minimax}, the signal size of the matrix $\theta \in \R^{p \times n}$ is defined as a normalized mean shift at the changepoint location.
 This formulation results in a critical radius